Awakening to a New Worldview

 In 1968, I stood at a crossroads.
 On one side was the promise of football stadium lights; on the other, the darker question I could not put down: “What the hell is wrong with this crazy world of ours?”
 That question became the anchor of my life.

 I soon realized the craziness was not only in wars, assassinations, or political scandals.
-It lived in the worldviews people carried — the invisible operating systems shaping what they believed was real, valuable, or possible.
+It lived in the worldviews people carried, the invisible, socially conditioned operating system shaping what they believed was real, valuable, or possible.
 My own worldview, once bound by sports, school, and community pride, cracked open under the weight of televised wars, marches for justice, and a year later, the moon landing, was just a footnote: Why do we need to do that?

 Development: Awakening to Worldview